Career Advice

 We spend most of our day at work, and research indicates that Americans are retiring later than ever.
 For this and other reasons, it is worth investing the time in discovering what gives your life meaning.
 To do so, you need to take certain steps – including an understanding that risk and sacrifice are inherent when it comes to achieving authentic goals.

-For instance, if you want to find out how to become a medical assistant, then you will have seen that retraining, career potential, and truly helping people are where your passions are.
+For instance, if you want to learn how to become a medical assistant, you will have seen that retraining, career potential, and truly helping people are where your passions are.
 If you ever find that you are stuck deciding what is going to be best for you and finding out where your passions are, then it could be worth getting a session or two with a life coach or seeking the help of a mentor in an industry that you want to be in.

 Building A New Resume